 In this post, we'll go through what you need to know about the business of design so that you can thrive as a self-employed designer.

-01. You need to love your clients
+01. Love your clients

 Whether you're a self-employed designer or a business owner, you're either going to be passionate about your product or service, or you're going to be passionate about the people you serve.

 I believe it's even more important for self-employed designers to love their clients more than their tools, than it is for many other types of business owner.
-The reason is this: the design world moves so fast, and changes so quickly, that it takes passion to keep up.
-That environment breeds passion for your craft — and rightly so!
+The reason is this: the design world moves so fast, and design trends change so quickly, that it takes passion to keep up.
+That environment breeds passion for your craft – and rightly so!
 Remember to channel all that passion and energy back at your clients.

 When business is positioned like that, it's far more palatable for the self-employed designer.
 How can you help more people?
 How can you leverage your design skills to make more of an impact for your clients?
 How can you reach more people to make an impact for?